John Bishop: In Conversation With...

 John Bishop: In Conversation With... is a British talk show hosted by comedian and actor John Bishop.
-It first aired on British television channel W on the 1st September 2016.
+It first aired on British television channel W on 1 September 2016.

 The second series of 10 episodes aired from 16 March 2017 and the third series began on 14 September 2017.
 A fourth series was commissioned in November 2017 and began on 5 July 2018.

 Format

 The series features Bishop meeting with a celebrity guest and having an intimate conversation with them in front of a live studio audience.

 Production

 The show is filmed at The Hospital Club in London.

 The series was commissioned on 1 March 2016.
 A further three series of the show have been made.